 Also, don’t expect to access Google Drive and download videos from there to watch.
 Google Drive isn’t available for Android TV.

 Android TV updates are more regular compared to the other TV operating systems.

 Android is more aggressive in its software updates.
 Because of this App developers are constantly working to improve their apps.
 Android TV owners will certainly benefit from it, compared to smart TV owners.

 This is where Android TV shines.
 You can cast the contents of your smartphone or tablet onto the TV screen.
-This would be useful with certain apps that you can only use with mobile devices and are not available to Android TV.
+This would be useful with certain apps that you can only use with mobile devices and are not available on Android TV.